Todd Komarnicki: Career

+Komarnicki has written EARTH ABIDES, for MGM+, an adaptation of the international sci-fi favorite, by George Stewart, the series premiered December 1st, 2024.

 Komarnicki is the president & founder of the production/management company Guy Walks Into A Bar.
-All told, Komarnicki’s films have accounted for well over half a billion dollars at the box office.
+Komarnicki's films have accounted for well over half a billion dollars at the box office.

+Elf

+Komarnicki produced the Christmas blockbuster ELF starring Will Ferrell and directed by Jon Favreau.
+The film amassed over $220 million worldwide, and has become a perennial favorite every Christmas season.

 Meet Dave

 Produced by Guy Walks Into a Bar, Meet Dave (2008) is a bawdy space comedy starring Eddie Murphy and Elizabeth Banks, directed by Brian Robbins and written by Rob Greenberg and Bill Corbett.

 Sully

-Komarnicki received great critical acclaim for writing Sully (2015), starring Tom Hanks and directed by Clint Eastwood.
-Sully is about Captain Chesley “Sully” Sullenberger’s emergency landing of US Airways Flight 1549 in the Hudson River, based on Sullenberger’s 2009 autobiography Highest Duty.
-[3] The film debuted at $35.5 million in the U.S. its opening weekend, and went on to gross a total of $238 million worldwide, outperforming initial expectations.
+Komarnicki received critical acclaim for writing Sully (2015), starring Tom Hanks and directed by Clint Eastwood.
+Sully is about Captain Chesley "Sully" Sullenberger's emergency landing of US Airways Flight 1549 in the Hudson River, based on Sullenberger's 2009 autobiography Highest Duty.
+The film debuted at $35.5 million in the U.S. its opening weekend, and went on to gross a total of $238 million worldwide, outperforming initial expectations.
 Sully was selected as an AFI Top Ten film for 2016, and won Best Foreign Film at the 40th Japanese Academy Prize Awards 2017.